jairosoft-com/mcp-ms-chat/README.md

 # MCP Server for Microsoft Teams Chat

 A Node.js implementation of the Model Context Protocol (MCP) server for managing Microsoft Teams chats, built with TypeScript for type safety and better developer experience.
+This implementation uses Server-Sent Events (SSE) for real-time communication, making it ideal for containerized environments.

 ## Features

 - Create new chats in Microsoft Teams
-- Send messages to existing chats
+- Send and receive messages in real-time
+- Server-Sent Events (SSE) for efficient streaming
 - Microsoft Graph API integration
 - TypeScript support with comprehensive type definitions
 - Simple token-based authentication
 - Error handling and logging
 - MCP protocol implementation
+- Docker-ready for easy deployment

 ## Prerequisites

 - Node.js 18.x or later
 - npm 9.x or later
 - TypeScript 5.0 or later
+- Docker (optional, for containerization)
 - Microsoft 365 account with appropriate permissions
 - Microsoft Graph API access token with required permissions:
   - Chat.Create
   - Chat.ReadWrite
   - User.Read
+  - Chat.ReadBasic

 ## Getting Started